nerfstudio-project/nerfstudio/docs/quickstart/installation.md

 **ImportError: DLL load failed while importing \_89_C**

-This occurs with certain GPUs that have CUDA architecture versions (89 in the example above) for which TinyCUDA does not automatically compile support.
+This occurs with certain GPUs that have CUDA architecture versions (89 in the example above) for which tiny-cuda-nn does not automatically compile support.

 **Solution**:

-Reinstall tiny-cuda with the following command:
+Reinstall tiny-cuda-nn with the following command:

 ::::::{tab-set}
 :::::{tab-item} Linux